 Alaska 12 Day Course – Beginner Climber Education Program

-Distinguished among climbing schools, the 12-Day Alaska Program is a progressive development, hands-on program where our goal is to educate climbers in mountaineering essentials, giving graduates a firm understanding of alpine climbing skills.
+Distinguished among climbing schools, the 12-Day Alaska Program is a progressive-development, hands-on program.
+Our goal is to educate climbers in mountaineering essentials, giving graduates a firm understanding of alpine climbing skills.
 Once skills are learned, we quickly apply our knowledge offering the chance of up to 4 summit attempts.

-The curriculum covers the essentials of mountaineering including; glacier travel, self-arrest, navigation, route finding and snow skills in one of the finest alpine environments imaginable (full list of course objectives below).
-The course culminates with a summit attempt of one of the peaks in the area of the South East Fork of the Kahiltna Glacier, such as: Mt.
-Francis (10,450'), Kahiltna Dome (12,525'), Point Ferene (9,300'), Control Tower (8,670'), or Mt.
-Crosson (12,800').
+The curriculum covers the essentials of mountaineering including; glacier travel, self-arrest, navigation, route finding and snow skills in one of the finest alpine environments imaginable (full list of course objectives is below).
+The course culminates with a summit attempt of one of the peaks in the area of the South East Fork of the Kahiltna Glacier.
+Climb candidates include Mt.
+Francis (10,450 ft.), Kahiltna Dome (12,525 ft.), Point Ferene (9,300 ft.), Control Tower (8,670 ft.), or Mt.
+Crosson (12,800 ft.).

-In addition to the skill set listed below and the summit attempt, we look for this program to be a remote mountain experience; applying skills as we learn them with a keen eye on safety, personal maintenance , environmentally friendly campsite construction and Leave no Trace ethics.
+In addition to the skill set listed below and the summit attempt, we look for this program to be a remote mountain experience, as we apply skills as we learn them with a keen eye on safety, personal maintenance, environmentally friendly campsite construction and Leave No Trace ethics.

 Increasing technical knowledge/skills in all aspects of snow and alpine climbing including:

 Developing educated, self-reliant climbers with the ability to evaluate subjective/objective hazards including: